wombleton/gitlaw-nz/acts/B/Building Research Levy Act 1969.md

 ##### 16 Offences by officers of the association

-*   (1) Every officer of the association commits an offence, and is liable on summary conviction to a fine not exceeding $200, who---
+*   (1) Every officer of the association commits an offence, and is liable on conviction to a fine not exceeding $200, who---

     *   (a) fails, without reasonable excuse, to take all reasonable steps to secure compliance by the association with any requirement imposed on it by this Act; or

     *   (b) wilfully does any act in contravention of the provisions of this Act, or, in any case where the association contravenes any such provision, connives at the contravention.

     (2) For the purposes of this section, the term _officer_ means any member of the board of the association and any paid secretary thereof.

+    Section 16(1): amended, on 1 July 2013, by [section 413][32] of the Criminal Procedure Act 2011 (2011 No 81).

 ---

 #### Contents

 *   1General
-*   2About this eprint
+*   2Status of reprints
+*   3How reprints are prepared
+*   4Changes made under section 17C of the Acts and Regulations Publication Act 1989
-*   3List of amendments incorporated in this eprint (most recent first)
+*   5List of amendments incorporated in this reprint (most recent first)

 ---